 This feature allows the user to decide how the system controls the speeds of the onboard fans.
 The CPU temperature and the fan speed are correlative.
 When the CPU on-die temperature increases, the fan speed will also increase, and vice versa.
 If the option is set to 3-pin fan, the fan speed is controlled by voltage.
 If the option is set to 4-pin, the fan speed will be controlled by Pulse Width Modulation (PWM).
 Select 3-pin if your chassis came with 3-pin fan headers.
 Select 4-pin if your chassis came with 4-pin fan headers.
 Select Workstation if your system is used as a Workstation.
 Select Server if your system is used as a Server.
 Select Disable to disable fan speed control and allow the onboard fans to constantly run at full speed (12V).
 The Options are: 1.
-Disable (Full-speed @12V), 2.
-Optimized for Servers w/3-pin, 3.Optimized for Workstations w/3-pin, 4.
-Optimized for Servers w/4-pin, and 5.
-Optimized for Workstations w/4-pin.
+Disable, 2.
+3-pin (Server), 3.
+3-pin (Workstation), 4.
+4-pin (Server) and 5.
+4-pin (Workstation).